GrumpyZhou/visloc-relapose/README.md

-# Visual Localization Via Relative Camera Pose Estimation
+# 2D-2D Visual Localization Framework based on Essential Matrice

 This repository provides implementation of our paper accepted by ICRA2020: [To Learn or Not to Learn: Visual Localization from Essential Matrices](https://arxiv.org/abs/1908.01293)

 ![Pipeline](pipeline/pipeline.jpg)